Yulman Stadium

 Yulman Stadium is the on-campus venue for football at Tulane University in New Orleans, Louisiana.
 It currently has a capacity of 30,000 spectators, with 4,500 premium seats in two fan clubs – the Westfeldt Terrace and the Jill H. and Avram A. Glazer Family Club.
 The stadium's first game and grand opening was the 2014 season's home opener against its former Southern Conference and Southeastern Conference foe Georgia Tech on September 6, 2014.

-Yulman replaced the Mercedes-Benz Superdome as the home stadium of Tulane Green Wave football after 39 seasons at that venue, and it is situated on the university's Uptown campus between the Tulane baseball team's Turchin Stadium and the former site of Tulane's last on-campus football stadium, Tulane Stadium.
+Yulman replaced the Superdome as the home stadium of Tulane Green Wave football after 39 seasons at that venue, and it is situated on the university's Uptown campus between the Tulane baseball team's Turchin Stadium and the former site of Tulane's last on-campus football stadium, Tulane Stadium.

 Stadium features

 The stadium features two elevated club decks on the home side.
 The Jill H. and Avram A. Glazer Family Club is the premier club-level seating in the stadium, with 1,500 chair back seats, two club rooms, two bars, expanded concessions, and a large meeting space.
 The remainder of Yulman's premium seating is composed of 3,000 chair back seats in the Westfeldt Terrace, located directly above the Glazer Club and covered by a canopy.
 Westfeldt features a panoramic view of the New Orleans skyline and premium concessions, including traditional New Orleans dishes.

 A large-scale meeting space is located on the ground level for use year-round.
 The entry space in front of the stadium, known as the Athletes Plaza, is used for pre- and post-game activities.
-The field's end zones feature a green and white checkerboard pattern such as that in the original Tulane Stadium, as well as an alternating green pattern made to look similar to real, mown grass.
 Yulman holds a 94-by-24-foot LED video board, as well as two ribbon displays, all made by Daktronics.
 Barry Kern from Mardi Gras World created a float for use during pre-game parades, as well as a mural inside the Glazer Club.

 Stadium updates

-Yulman was designed and constructed with the ability to expand in the future should demand dictate it, specifically with 5,000—10,000 seats in the east sideline and north end zone (Glazer/Westfeldt side and Wilson end zone, respectively).
+Yulman was designed and constructed with the ability to expand in the future should demand dictate it, specifically with 5,000–10,000 seats in the east sideline and north end zone (Glazer/Westfeldt side and Wilson end zone, respectively).

 Prior to the 2016 season, Tulane Athletic Director Troy Dannen announced the addition of a 2,400 lbs sculpture of the program's classic "Angry Wave" to the top of the scoreboard.
 Installed during the 2017 season and located above the student section and produced by Mardi Gras World, the sculpture doubles as a water feature, though details of that aspect were not announced.
 The Angry Wave—made of fiberglass and steel—weighs 3353 lbs and is 14 ft 7 in tall and 20 ft 9 in wide.